Rajkummar Rao: Breakthrough (2013–2016)

 The same year, he acted in a short film titled Bombay Mirror directed by Shlok Sharma along with Vijay Maurya.
-He collaborated with Mehta on his drama film CityLights (2014).
-Co-starring Patralekha Paul, the film tells the story of a poor farm family from Rajasthan that comes to Mumbai in search of a livelihood.
+He then collaborated with Mehta on his drama film CityLights (2014).
+Co-starring his wife Patralekha, the film tells the story of a poor farm family from Rajasthan that comes to Mumbai in search of a livelihood.
 To prepare for the role, Rao lived in the small town of Sadri in the Pali district of Rajasthan for a month, grew a moustache and became well-versed with the dialect.
 Critics praised the film and Rao's performance.
-Sweta Kaushal of Hindustan Times writing that he slips "effortlessly" into the role.
+Sweta Kaushal of Hindustan Times wrote that he slips "effortlessly" into the role.
 It proved to be a moderate financial success.
+He then played a brief supporting role as a manipulative fiancé in Kangana Ranaut's comedy-drama Queen.
+The film had its world premiere at the Busan International Film Festival and was a critical and commercial success, grossing ₹970 million (US$14 million) worldwide.
+Saibal Chatterjee of NDTV noted that Rao "brings remarkable restraint to bear upon his interpretation of the disgustingly conservative city slicker who cannot see beyond his nose".

 In 2015, Rao appeared in a supporting role in the romantic comedy Dolly Ki Doli, co-starring Sonam K Ahuja, Pulkit Samrat and Varun Sharma.
-It met with mixed reviews and had only an average gross at the box-office.
-Its followup was the Mohit Suri-directed romantic drama Hamari Adhuri Kahani (2015), where he plays an abusive husband to Vasudha Prasad (played by Vidya Balan).
-He returned to work with Mehta in the biographical drama Aligarh.
-Based on the life of Professor Ramchandra Siras, Manoj Bajpayee has the lead role, while Rao plays a journalist who tries to dig up the story.
+It met with mixed reviews and emerged as a modest commercial success at the box-office.
+He followed this the Mohit Suri-directed romantic drama Hamari Adhuri Kahani (2015), in which he played an abusive husband who leaves his wife (played by Vidya Balan).
+He then reunited with Mehta once again in his biographical drama Aligarh.
+Based on the life of Professor Ramchandra Siras (played by Manoj Bajpayee), Rao portrayed a journalist who attempts to uncover a story.
 Aligarh met with critical acclaim upon its release, with particular praise for Bajpayee and Rao's performances.
 Sukanya Verma called Rao "pitch-perfect" in his role of "inquisitive journalist".
-Rao received his second nomination for the Filmfare Award for Best Supporting Actor for his performance in the film.
+Rao received his second nomination for the Filmfare Award for Best Supporting Actor.

-Rao collaborated with Vikramaditya Motwane for his directorial venture, the survival drama Trapped (2016).
+Rao collaborated with Vikramaditya Motwane for his survival drama Trapped (2016).
 It tells the story of a man trapped in his apartment without food, water and electricity for days.
-Rao found the role of Shaurya to be one of his most challenging to date.
-He had to lose weight and to maintain it remained on a carrot and coffee diet throughout the course of filming.
+Rao found the role to be one of his most challenging to date.
+In preparation for the film, he had to lose weight and—to maintain it—remained on a carrot and coffee diet throughout the course of filming.
 Despite being a vegan, Rao ate meat in some scenes for the first time in his life, as Motwane insisted on realism.
-Trapped premiere at the 2016 Mumbai Film Festival and was released theatrically on 17 March 2017 to positive reviews.
+Trapped premiere at the 2016 Mumbai Film Festival and was released theatrically the following year to positive reviews from critics.
 Subhash K. Jha wrote that Rao "immerses himself in the judiciously assembled plot with such radiant authenticity that after a while we cease to watch the skill that underlines the outstanding performance".
-Rao won his second Filmfare Award for Best Actor (Critics) for his performance in the film.
+He earned his second Filmfare Award for Best Actor (Critics).